esmBot/esmBot/docs/setup.md

 !!! tip

-    If you can't see either of these files, don't worry - Linux treats files whose names start with a . as hidden files.
+    If you can't see either of these files, don't worry - Linux and macOS treat files whose names start with a . as hidden files.

 To edit this file in the terminal, run this command: